1990 Major League Baseball postseason: Oakland Athletics (AL) vs. Cincinnati Reds (NL)

-This was a rematch of the 1972 World Series, which the Athletics won in seven games.
+This was a rematch of the 1972 World Series, which the Athletics won in seven games, marking the start of a three-peat from 1972 to 1974.
 In what is considered to be one of the biggest upsets in World Series history, the Reds shockingly swept the Athletics to win their first championship since 1976 and their fifth overall.

 In Game 1, the Reds blew out the Athletics as José Rijo and closer Randy Myers blanked the A's offense the whole game.
 Game 2 was the only contest of the series to go into extra innings, and the Reds prevailed thanks to a walk-off RBI single from Joe Oliver.
 Game 2 was the last World Series game ever played at Riverfront Stadium, and remains the most recent World Series game played in Cincinnati to date.
-When the series shifted to Oakland, the Reds blew out the Athletics again in Game 3 to take a 3–0 series lead.
+When the series shifted to Oakland, the Reds blew out the Athletics again in Game 3 to take a commanding three-games-to-none series lead.
 In Game 4, Rijo, who was on three-days rest, along with Myers, helped preserve a one run Reds lead to complete the sweep and clinch the title.
+The Reds’ sweep of the Athletics extended their winning streak in World Series play to nine games, dating back to Game 7 of the 1975 World Series.
+Game 4 was the last World Series game ever played at Oakland Coliseum.
 The 1990 Athletics became the sixth 100+ win team to be swept in the postseason.